|Major Groups > Mycotrophs > Collybia cirrhata|

 by Michael Kuo

 The small whitish cap and the white spore print, together with the habitat on blackened mushroom remains, will serve to identify a small cluster of species which can only be further separated by groping around in the substrate.
-See the comments below if you think this sounds like fun; otherwise, mark your ID down as "Collybia tuberosa complex" and find something more sanitary (sane?) to do with your time.
+Read on if you think this sounds like fun; otherwise, mark your ID down as "Collybia tuberosa complex" and find something more sanitary (sane?) to do with your time.

 Ecology: Saprobic; growing gregariously on the blackened and sometimes nearly unrecognizable remains of mushrooms; found under hardwoods or conifers; summer and fall; widely distributed, at least in northern and montane North America.